gtoscano/VulSchedula/README.md

 ## 🚀 Setup & Run

 1. **Configure environment**
    - Copy or create `variables.env` in the project root (see sample below).
 If your docker group ID (DOCKER_GID) is below 900, please pick one available after 900 (check in /etc/group, then run sudo groupmod -g 9XX).
+I have already provided an example file called: `variables.env-example`, that you can modify with your own code.
 2. **Clone repository**
    ```bash
    git clone https://github.com/gtoscano/VulSchedula.git